AdobeDocs/experience-manager-cloud-service.en/help/implementing/dispatcher/disp-overview.md

 it should be renamed to `clientheaders.any` and don't forget to adapt the `$include` statements referring to that file in the farm files as well.

-If the folder however contains multiple, farm specific files with that pattern, their contents should be copied to the `$include` statement referring to them in the farm files.
+If the folder however contains multiple, farm-specific files with that pattern, their contents should be copied to the `$include` statement referring to them in the farm files.

 Copy the file `conf.dispatcher/clientheaders/default_clientheaders.any` from the default AEM as a Cloud Service dispatcher configuration to that location.

-In each farm file, replace any clientheader include statements that looks as follows:
+In each farm file, replace any clientheader include statement that looks as follows:

 ```
 $include "/etc/httpd/conf.dispatcher.d/clientheaders/ams_publish_clientheaders.any"